The economics of

 The same dollars, redirected.

 A $400,000 mortgage at 6.5 % APR over twenty-five years has a base monthly principal-and-interest payment of $2,701, and ultimately costs $410,200 in interest.
-Each column below shows what happens when an additional sum is paid against principal every month — the energy money, simply not spent on energy.
+Each column below shows what happens when the combined energy-plus-maintenance delta is paid against principal every month — the savings, simply not spent.

 |---|---|---|---|---|

-The +$160 column reflects the energy differential of this house.
+The +$140 column reflects the baseline combined delta of this house ($60 maintenance + $80 energy).
+Low and high columns vary the energy component only; maintenance is constant.
 Calculations are exact within rounding; interest figures rounded to the nearest hundred dollars.

 Total interest paid, by scenario.